pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

 and then drawing the cockpit on top of it.
 Alpha blending is used to overlay the cockpit over the world (and the gauges over the panel, etc.).

-There are two ways you can draw: directly and in a window.
+There are three ways you can draw: directly, directly onto avionics screens, and in a window.

 * **Direct drawing** involves drawing to the screen before or after X-Plane finishes a phase of drawing.
 When you draw directly, you can specify